varunGit2327/Portfolio/Readme.md

 <div align="center">

-### ⭐ If you like this portfolio, don't forget to give this repository a star.
+###  If you like this portfolio, don't forget to give this repository a ⭐star.

 **Designed & Developed by Varun Kumar**

-Open to Software Development and Internship Opportunities 🚀
+Open to Software Development and Internship Opportunities

 </div>